ohkami-rs/ohkami/README.md

 - `status` - response with specific status code as type
   - built-in: types for standard response status codes

-Here `T` means a type that implements `serde::Deserialize` for request and `serde::Serialize` for response, and `P` means a type that implements `FromParam` or a tuple of such types.
+( `T` means a type that implements `serde::Deserialize` for request and `serde::Serialize` for response, and `P` means a type that implements `FromParam` or a tuple of such types. )

-Additionally, the number of path parameters extracted by `Path` is *automatically asserted* to be the same or less than the number of path parameters contained in the route path.
+The number of path parameters extracted by `Path` is **automatically asserted** to be the same or less than the number of path parameters contained in the route path when the handler is registered to routing.

 ```rust,ignore
 async fn handler0(